velvetkevorkian/BracketsAsciiFonts/readme.md

 with the [wd-minimap extension](https://github.com/websiteduck/brackets-wdminimap) so you can use this [one weird (John Carmack approved) trick](http://klogk.com/posts/use-ascii-art-in-sublime-text/) for faster code navigation.

 ##Install
 Through the Brackets extension manager.
 If you want to do it manually, clone or download the repo, `cd node_modules`, then `npm install`.
+That will grab `figlet.js`, and also its dependencies which we don't actually need.

 ##Usage
 Edit -> Convert to ASCII Art.
 I think it should be self explanatory from there.